Spiritual split: Why Matthijs De Ligt ended marriage with wife after just 1 year

 De Ligt’s summer was already packed with major events, including his high-profile move to Manchester United from Bayern Munich and helping the Netherlands reach the Euro 2024 semi-finals.

-The couple had planned to mark their one-year anniversary later this month with a luxurious celebration in Italy, but those plans appear to have been scrapped.
+The couple had planned to mark their first anniversary later this month with a luxurious celebration in Italy, but those plans appear to have been scrapped.

 Just one year after their low-key wedding, reports suggest that De Ligt and model Molenaar are heading for a split.